The Best Dinner Rolls

 - Remove the towel or plastic wrap and deflate the dough by punching down lightly.

 - Pinch off pieces of the dough and form 24 rolls.
-You can weigh them to keep the rolls close to the same size.
-Mine
+You can also roll it out and cut the rolls that way.
+In addition, you can weigh them to keep the rolls close to the same size.

 - Transfer the rolls to a lightly greased baking sheet (#5957) or 9 x 13 baking dish.
 Cover with a towel or plastic wrap (#6127) and let rise for an additional 30 minutes at room temperature.